History of Kiribati: Independence

-Following independence, the Kiribati head of state was Ieremia Tabai.
-At 29-years-old, Tabai served three terms as Beretitenti (President), from 1979 to 1991.
+Following independence, the Kiribati head of state was 29-year-old Ieremia Tabai.
+Tabai served three terms as Beretitenti (President), from 1979 to 1991.
 Tabai was the youngest head of state in the Commonwealth of Nations.

 In 1994, Teburoro Tito was elected Beretitenti.
 He was reelected in 1998 and 2002 but was ousted in a no-confidence vote in March 2003, and having served the maximum three terms, he is barred by the constitution from running for another term.
 Tito's temporary replacement was Tion Otang, the Council of State chairman.
 In 2003, a new presidential election was held, in which two brothers, Anote and Harry Tong, were the two main candidates (a third candidate, Banuera Berina, won just 9.1% of the vote.

 Anote Tong, a London School of Economics graduate, won on 4 July 2003, and was sworn in as President soon afterward.
 He was re-elected in 2007 and in 2012 for a third term.

 In March 2016, Taneti Maamau was elected as the new President of Kiribati.
 He was the fifth president since the country became independent in 1979.
 In June 2020, President Maamau won re-election for second four-year term.
 President Maamau was considered pro-China and he supported closer ties with Beijing.

 The Banaba issue

 An emotional issue has been the protracted bid by the residents of Banaba to secede and have their island placed under the protection of Fiji.
 Because Banaba was devastated by phosphate mining, the vast majority of Banabans was deported to the island of Rabi in the Fiji Islands in the 1940s where they now number some 5,000 and enjoy full Fijian citizenship.
 The Kiribati government has responded by including several special provisions in the Constitution, such as the designation of a Banaban seat in the legislature and the return of land previously acquired by the government for phosphate mining.
 Only around 300 people remain on Banaba.
-Despite being part of Kiribati, Banaba's municipal administration is by the Rabi Council of Leaders and Elders, which is based on Rabi.
+Despite being part of Kiribati, Banaba's municipal administration is by the Rabi Council of Leaders and Elders, which is based on Rabi Island, in Fiji.
 In 2006, Teitirake Corrie, the Rabi Island Council's representative to the Parliament of Kiribati, called for Banaba to secede from Kiribati and join Fiji.